stephym9170/stephym9170/README.md

 -💬 Ask me about anything.

--📫 How to reach me:stephym917@gmail.com
+-📫 How to reach me: stephym917@gmail.com

--😄 Pronouns:she/her
+-😄 Pronouns: she/her

--⚡ Fun fact:I love to play video games and I have 2 bunnies and 3 dogs.
+-⚡ Fun fact:I love to play video games, make beats, watch movies, hang with friends and I currently have 2 bunnies and 3 dogs.